Xaxetrov/git-typo/README.md

 ### Instructions

-Simply source the shell file: `source shellGitTypo.sh` or `. shellGitTypo.sh`.
+Source the shell file: `source shellGitTypo.sh` or `. shellGitTypo.sh`.

 You can add this to startup scripts like `.bashrc` to always have these easter eggs ready !